-This set off problems.
-I sold another watch a week later, the funds were verified and when I tried to withdraw them, I was told that there was a limit put on my account.
+I sold another watch a week later, the funds were verified and when I tried to withdraw them.
+There was a limit put on my account.

 I went into my account as directed to see the reason why and it wanted me to confirm my social security number.
 I did so and was told that this account was associated with another account and to call PayPal.

-I called yesterday and was told that I owed $900 and that until it was satisfied, I wouldn’t get my money.
+Yesterday I was told that I owed $900 and that until it was satisfied, I wouldn’t get my money.

 Do I really owe PayPal money?
 And if not, how can I get my money back? — Hunter Roquemore, Atlanta

 PayPal’s user agreement, the terms of service you agree to when you sign up, are pretty clear: You’re on the hook for the money.

 If you’re an eBay Seller, you have agreed to comply with the eBay Buyer Protection resolution process.
 You’ve given eBay permission to make a final decision on a claim that a buyer files against you directly with eBay.
 If eBay makes a final decision that you lose a claim, you agree to allow PayPal to remove funds from your account.

 By the way, PayPal and eBay are splitting into two separate companies.
 It’s unclear how that will affect PayPal’s terms of service in the future.